guizioliveira/guizioliveira/README.md

 # Hi, I'm Guilherme!

-### About
+### :man_technologist: &nbsp; About
 <img src="images/warriors.png" width=150 align="right" />

 My name is Guilherme de Oliveira, but you will find me as `guizioliveira` online in most places.
-I've been working in development for over 10 years and I've spent most of that time learning as much as possible.
+I've been working in software development for over 10 years and I've spent most of that time learning as much as possible.

-I currently work as a frontender in a multinational company, but I have dedicated myself to working on my own on open source projects and helping the developer community.
+I currently work as a frontend engineer in a multinational company, but I have dedicated myself to working on my own on open source projects and helping the developer community.

 I set as a goal this year (2022) to work on some personal projects, mostly focused on frontend and I intend to leave this profile with many updates whenever possible.